-This course is participating in the UF ALL ACCESS program for the Spring 2023 semester.
+This course is participating in the UF ALL ACCESS program.
 The ALL ACCESS program will allow you to gain access to the required materials for the course at a significantly discounted price.

-Please see UF All Access PDF on CANVAS for directions on how to opt-in and access your e-textbook.
-Contact your Bookstore on campus with any questions. allaccess@bsd.ufl.edu
+Please contact your Bookstore on campus with any questions: allaccess@bsd.ufl.edu